mre/endler.dev/content/2026/rust-coreutils-audit/index.md

 exec(cmd)?;
 ```

 There's a general principle here that Rust can't help you with: **resolve everything you need *before* crossing into a less-trusted environment.** Once you're across, every library call might run the attacker's code.
+And no, static compilation doesn't help here, because `get_user_by_name` goes through NSS, which `dlopen`s `libnss_*` modules at runtime regardless of whether your binary is statically linked.

 ## What Rust *Did* Prevent